About the Project

-The composition of the supervisory team ensures comprehensive expertise in all facets of this interdisciplinary project.
-You will find a supportive and stimulating training environment to guide you through the challenges and rewards of this project.
+The supervisory team and international collaborators provide comprehensive expertise in this interdisciplinary project.
+You will find a supportive and stimulating environment to guide you through the challenges and rewards of this project.
 The conserved structure of histidine kinases and designability of peptide antagonists means that your results will be translatable to other systems, opening up a new avenue for combating resistance.

 Applicants must have obtained, or be about to obtain, a First or Upper Second Class UK Honours degree, or the equivalent qualifications gained outside the UK, in an appropriate area of science or technology.